 Responsiveness is improved with remote patient monitoring: When it comes to managing a medical condition, time is of the essence.
 Remote patient monitoring enables medical professionals to track their patients in real-time so that if their biometrics fall out of an appropriate level, healthcare workers can respond immediately with a proper course of treatment.

-Remote patient Monitoring enables appropriate escalation: Sometimes, anxious patients can be too responsive.
+Remote patient monitoring enables appropriate escalation: Sometimes, anxious patients can be too responsive.
 According to the CDC, 130 million Americans visited the ER last year—yet only 9 percent of ER visits resulted in hospitalization.
 By escalating too quickly, these patients can quickly run up costly bills that jeopardize their quality of life.

 Compliance tracking is made simple with remote patient monitoring: It should go without saying, but compliance is an integral part of ensuring that a patient has a positive outcome.
 Medication is a necessary part of many treatment regimens, but it can be difficult for doctors to know with certainty that their patients are complying with their prescriptions.
 A remote health monitoring system gives patients reminders to take their medications and can alert healthcare workers if those instructions have not been followed.

 Dedicated technical support for connected care technology: Most of your patients—and aides, for that matter—are not going to have an advanced background in connected healthcare technology.
-As such, they may not necessarily understand how to address technical challenges if equipment should malfunction.
+As such, they may not necessarily understand how to address technical challenges if the equipment should malfunction.
 Your healthcare organization should strive to partner with a services partner that includes telehealth technical support for patients and healthcare workers.
 That way, you can ensure that there is always someone readily available to help you address any issues before they lead to improper medical diagnoses.

 Effective RPM services provide back-end support for staff: Your home healthcare staff are your front line in ensuring a quality outcome for your patients.
 But with such a demand, many organizations find themselves without the bandwidth necessary to fulfill all the back-end administrative functions associated with connected medical devices.
 This includes sanitizing, changing, ordering and shipping new equipment.
-By working with the right telehealth services partner, you have the potential to offload all these administrative responsibilities so that your staff can get back to focusing on their primary clinical responsibility—providing quality care.
+By working with the right healthcare IT services partner, you have the potential to offload all these administrative responsibilities so that your staff can get back to focusing on their primary clinical responsibility—providing quality care.

-To learn more about how remote patient monitoring can improve patient outcomes for your healthcare organization, click here to setup a consultation.
+To learn more about how remote patient monitoring can improve patient outcomes for your healthcare organization, click here to set up a consultation.